haodu007/aboutme/content/publication/CR-paper/index.md

 {{% /callout %}}

 {{% callout note %}}
-click the  _Dataset_  button to get experiments in the paper (in github).
+click the  _Dataset_  button to get experiments for the timings in the paper (in github).
 {{% /callout %}}

 {{% callout note %}}